didclab/ODS-Starter/README.md

   operation.
 If you come from a batch systems world then this would be called commit interval as well.
 The longer the distance between the source and destination the higher this value should be.
 - Retry: A fixed number of times to retry a chunk per file.
 So if this is set to 5, and a file has had 5 failures in sending any chunk of the file.
-Then after 5 retries we will fail that step.
+Then after 5 retries we will fail that fail and continue with the transfer.
-- Overwrite: if the destination has the file with the same name/id in the same path then we will over write that file.
+- Overwrite: If the destination has the file with the same name/id in the same path then we will over write that file.
-- Encrypt: This value is currently meaning less, but if set to true we will then use SSL -> FTP, SFTP, HTTPS.
+- Encrypt: This value is currently meaning less, but if set to true we will then use SSL -> FTPS, SFTP, HTTPS.
-- Compress: Currently this only supported for SFTP as the protocol supports this.
+- Compress: Currently this only supported for SFTP as this is native to the protocol.
 ODS decides the compression level.
 - Optimization: We are currently developing the Optimization side of the project, right now we plan to add two kinds:
-  RL, and Bayesian Optimization.
+  Reinforcement Learning, and Bayesian Optimization to tune the transfers in real time.

 Currently, ODS uses [t2.medium](https://aws.amazon.com/ec2/instance-types/) and [C4](https://aws.amazon.com/ec2/instance-types/) instances to do your data transfer.
 As we do not have any payment